LocuraDU/DU-Locura-Information-Screens/README.md

 :heavy_exclamation_mark: | Purchase of this code in game is for your own use.
 Please respect our work and do not share, sell, or give away our work.
 Any code found in game that is being used by non authorized players will be reported to NQ.
 We have other amazing scripts that you can freely use and modify.
 :---: | :---

-:heavy_exclamation_mark: | Some screens have diffrent functions.
+:heavy_exclamation_mark: | Some screens have different functions.
 You can click on the screen to change pages, and hover over the engine/item name to view that engine/item image.
 :---: | :---

 # Information